Explore New Song Brass Lessons

 Not sure where to start when choosing an instrument?
 Allow us to help you in this process.

-Try three different instruments and do 4 consecutive lessons in each.
-Toward the completion of the third instrument choose which instrument to continue learning.
+For starters, try three different instruments and do 4 consecutive lessons in each.
+Afterwards, toward the completion of the third instrument, choose which instrument to continue learning.

 Young Scholars Program